 Email Dr. Joel or Dr. Meri directly

 This is a great option when you have questions outside of office hours, but they are not urgent.
+For established patients only.
 If you don't hear back from your doctor in a timely fashion, please let us know.

 HIPAA notice: we take measures to keep all emails as private and secure as possible, however email is by nature not a secure medium.
 This online form in particular should not be used to share anything deemed sensitive.
 Any shared health information is at your own risk, and we recommend reserving anything highly personal for phone or in-person conversations.